kganesh-tech/AuthForge/README.md

 -Debugged and fixed isses related to missing or null project data.
 -Verified the complete flow from project creation to project display on the dashboard.

+## DAY-19 :
+-Created the API Keys page UI.
+-Added a professional project context section.
+-Built a backend GET route to retrieve project details.
+-Connected the frontend to the backend.
+-Dynamically displayed the current projects name and project ID.
+-Debugged the API response structure and learned how nested JSON data is accessed.

  ## Upcoming Features: